Wild Grass Nature Resort

 Meet our specialists

-To start planning your vacation to Wild Grass Nature Resort
+Call us on 858 523 9000 to start planning your vacation to Wild Grass Nature Resort or take a look at our itineraries to Ancient Cities

 Surrounded by jungles, a lake and the Kandalama hills, Wild Grass is a welcoming eco-retreat where you can enjoy nature without having to sacrifice comfortable living.
 Utterly tranquil and immersed in the wilderness, life unfolds here at your own pace.
 Set off on an adventurous nature trail; visit nearby Sigiriya or Dambulla and by nightfall have a candlelit dinner accompanied by the sounds of the jungle.